anumehashukla/wayfaringuniverse/_posts/Iceland/2018-07-07-ultimate-guide-to-iceland.md

 ## Best time to visit Iceland
-In Iceland, the weather is **cold, cloudy and windy,** for most of the year.
+ There is a saying in Iceland, “If you don´t like the weather, just wait 5 minutes”.
+That is so true, it could be sunny one moment and raining in the other.
+But basically, the weather is **cold, cloudy and windy,** for most of the year.
 To put it simply, there is no single best time.
 Each season has its advantages and shortcomings, so deciding when to go is entirely up to you.
 However, I consider that summer would be a strong contender for the best time to visit Iceland.
-As it is the warmest time of year, of course, with promised long days and the fabled midnight sun ideal for hiking, sightseeing or road tripping, but with hordes of crowds.
+As it is the warmest time of year, of course, with promised long days and the fabled midnight sun ideal for hiking, sightseeing or road tripping, but with not without hordes of crowds.

 Here's an overview of the weather in Iceland: